-Situated on a dramatic hillside terrace high above the Los Angeles basin, the architectural language of Balance Hill is an extraction of the building's relationship to the site and its views, a clear homage to the timeless legacy of California modernism.
-The building’s massing expresses anchoring, bridging, and progressive transparency as it emerges from the hill and reaches out to claim stunning scenery.
+Situated on a dramatic hillside terrace high above the Los Angeles basin, the architectural language of the Balance Hill Residence is an extraction of the home’s relationship to the site and its views, a clear homage to the timeless legacy of California modernism.
+The building’s massing expresses anchoring, bridging, and progressive transparency as it emerges from the hill and reaches out to claim the stunning scenery.

-Stone planes and volumes are used to hold back the hillside and contain the home's more private functions and services.
-Together they create the anchor points of the building that fix its presence on the hillside and communicate, foundation, substance and longevity.
-Glass, plaster and wood components rest within or on top of the stone pieces to provide bridges and connectors to points within the house and through the site.
-These lighter elements animate the building's mass, allow for a blend of indoor/outdoor living and create a finer sense of scale and gracefully blur the indoors with outdoor spaces.
+Stone planes and volumes are used to hold back the hillside and contain the home’s more private functions and services.
+Together they create the anchor points that literally and visually ground the building’s presence on the site.
+Glass, plaster, and wood components rest within or on top of the stone elements to create bridges and connections within the house and throughout the site.
+These lighter upper volumes create a finer sense of scale and gracefully blur the indoors with outdoor spaces.